-The Violin Players' Daily Dozen, Op.12 - Twelve fundamental exercises that cover a wide range of technique, both in the left hand and right hand.
+The Violin Players' Daily Dozen, Op.12 - This is a set of twelve fundamental exercises that cover a wide range of techniques, both in the left hand and right hand.

 The Staccato, Op.21 - An entire book dedicated to the studies of staccato.
 Dounis believes that the mastery of staccato bowing is the "thorough development of accentuation in every part of the bow."

 New Aids to the Technical Development of the Violinist, Op.27 - Exercises aimed to develop independence of the bow from the left hand.
 It contains unusual string crossings that are meant to challenge the players.